Jordan2139/sonorancad_911_boilerplate/README.md

 4. Paste the copied code into your client Lua file.
 5. Customize the code as per your project requirements.

+## Integrations

+Within the [INTEGRATIONS] folder, there are pre-setup integrations that can be easily dragged and dropped into the respective scripts of your project.

 ## Contributing

 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to submit a pull request.